Inshomothal/Cotta-Tutorial-Modified/README.md

   - minecraft
 ---

+# THIS IS A MODIFIED VERSION OF WHAT'S BELOW

+I've added an animation controller to the project to allow players to receive a sword and stack of dirt whenever they die.
+Outside of that addition, everything else is from the **"Break the Cotta!"** tutorial from Minecraft Learn

 # Minecraft TypeScript Starter Project

 This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
 This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
 You can use this project as a starter for your own scripting projects.